sathomas/jsDataV.is/src/text/ch7/02-graph.md

 ### Step 6: Position the Elements

 At this point we've added the necessary markup elements to our visualization, but we haven't given them any dimensions or positions.
-As we've noted before, <span class="smcp">D3</span>.js doesn't do any drawing, so we'll have to write the code to do it.
-As noted in step 2, we did assign somewhat arbitrary positions to the nodes by arranging them in a circle.
+As noted before, <span class="smcp">D3</span>.js doesn't do any drawing, so we'll have to write the code to do it.
+And as noted in step 2, we did assign somewhat arbitrary positions to the nodes by arranging them in a circle.
 For now, we can use that to position them.

 To position an <span class="smcp">SVG</span> circle we set its `cx` and `cy` attributes to correspond to the circle's center.
 We also specify the circle's radius with the `r` attribute.
 Let's start with the radius; we'll set it to a fixed value for all nodes.
 We've already created a <span class="smcp">D3</span>.js selection for all of those nodes.
-Setting their `r` attributes is a simple statement.
+Setting their `r` attributes is a simple statement:

 ``` {.javascript .numberLines}
 nodeSelection.attr('r', 10);